Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Abstract

 \section{Abstract}

-The convolutional neural networks (CNN) like AlexNet, GoogleNet, VGGNet, etc. have been proven as the very discriminative feature descriptor for many computer vision problems.
-The trained CNN model over one dataset performs reasonably well over another dataset of similar type and outperforms the hand-designed feature descriptor.
-The Rectified Linear Unit (ReLU) layer discards some information in order to introduce the non-linearity.
-In this paper, it is proposed that the discriminative ability of deep image representation using trained model can be improved by Average Biased ReLU (AB-ReLU) at last few layers.
-Basically, AB-ReLU improves the discriminative ability by two ways: 1) it also exploits some of the discriminative and discarded negative information of ReLU and 2) it kills the irrelevant and positive information used by ReLU.
-The VGGFace model already trained in MatConvNet over the VGG-Face dataset is used as the feature descriptor for face retrieval over other face datasets.
-The proposed approach is tested over six challenging unconstrained and robust face datasets like PubFig, LFW, PaSC, AR, etc. in retrieval framework.
-It is observed that AB-ReLU is consistently performed better than ReLU using VGGFace pretrained model over face datasets.
+The convolutional neural networks (CNN), including AlexNet, GoogleNet, VGGNet, etc. extract features for many computer vision problems which are very discriminative.
+The trained CNN model over one dataset performs reasonably well whereas on another dataset of similar type the hand-designed feature descriptor outperforms the same trained CNN model.
+The Rectified Linear Unit (ReLU) layer discards some values in order to introduce the non-linearity.
+In this paper, it is proposed that the discriminative ability of deep image representation using trained model can be improved by Average Biased ReLU (AB-ReLU) at the last few layers.
+Basically, AB-ReLU improves the discriminative ability in two ways: 1) it exploits some of the discriminative and discarded negative information of ReLU and 2) it also neglects the irrelevant and positive information used in ReLU.
+The VGGFace model trained in MatConvNet over the VGG-Face dataset is used as the feature descriptor for face retrieval over other face datasets.
+The proposed approach is tested over six challenging, unconstrained and robust face datasets (PubFig, LFW, PaSC, AR, FERET and ExtYale) and also on a large scale face dataset (PolyUNIR) in retrieval framework.
+It is observed that the AB-ReLU outperforms the ReLU when used with a pre-trained VGGFace model over the face datasets.
+The validation error by training the network after replacing all ReLUs with AB-ReLUs is also observed to be favorable over each dataset.
+The AB-ReLU even outperforms the state-of-the-art activation functions, such as Sigmoid, ReLU, Leaky ReLU and Flexible ReLU over all seven face datasets.